 - Water bottle(s)

-Bicycle jerseys.
+- Bicycle jerseys.
 We like them because they tend to be more comfortable and wick the moisture away from your skin better than regular shirts.
 They also take up less room in your luggage than heavier t-shirts.
+You might want to bring 2 or 3.
 But anything you are comfortable riding in is fine.

-Cycle gloves – without the fingertips if it’s warm, full gloves if it will be chilly.
+- Cycle gloves – without the fingertips if it’s warm, full gloves if it will be chilly.